Mysterio: Francis Klum

 Hungry for revenge against Spider-Man, he contacted the Kingpin and purchased the paraphernalia of the currently-deceased Mysterio (Quentin Beck).
 He reasoned that by using an old enemy's costume, he could put Spider-Man off-guard; Spider-Man would assume he knew who he was dealing with until Klum demonstrated his powers and it was too late for the wall-crawler to do anything about it.

 However, Klum's plans to kill Spider-Man at Midtown High were interrupted when he was stabbed in the chest by school nurse Miss Arrow's stingers after an altercation with the other two Mysterios (Quentin Beck having returned from the dead).
 Klum teleported to safety, although Arrow (who was later revealed to be Ero, a being composed of hundreds of spiders) would later state that her stingers were fatal to anyone except Spider-Man.

-Klum later died from his wounds, but was resurrected as a clone by Miles Warren alongside other deceased Spider-Man villains.
-This clone of Klum in turn died soon after.
+Klum later died from his wounds as revealed in the "Dead No More: The Clone Conspiracy" storyline, but was resurrected in a cloned body (with his soul intact) by Ben Reilly alongside other deceased Spider-Man villains.
+He died again soon after from cell degeneration.